10 – Freedom of Choice

-Devo are a band who have been doing their thing since their formation in 1973.
+Devo is a band that has been doing its thing since its formation in 1973.
 Along with Alan Myers, the classic line-up was made up of two sets of brothers, Mark and Bob Motherbaugh and Gerald and Bob Casales (now sadly deceased).
 They are known for their hit 1980 single “Whip It” which is what got them mainstream popularity; however, their incredibly unique career contains so much more than that.
-Along with making very interesting music that stands out from the rest of the pack, Devo have always been incredibly entertaining on a live and visual scale.
-Their incorporation of science fiction themes as well as deadpan satirical humour has made them an amusing band to listen to as well as a brilliant one.
+Along with making very interesting music that stands out from the rest of the pack, Devo has always been incredibly entertaining on a live and visual scale.
+Their incorporation of science fiction themes as well as deadpan satirical humor has made them an amusing band to listen to as well as a brilliant one.

-Devo are without a doubt gods within the new wave/post punk sphere of music.
+Devo is without a doubt gods within the new wave/post-punk sphere of music.
 They arguably played these genres before they even existed, even before punk existed.
-Also, with their aforementioned visual aspect, they were at one time ground-breakers within the medium of the music video, with “Whip It” being a massive ratings puller during the early days of MTV.
+Also, with their aforementioned visual aspect, they were at one-time ground-breakers within the medium of the music video, with “Whip It” being a massive rating puller during the early days of MTV.
 So, with all that said, let’s look at the ten best from the gods of geek rock…

 # 10 – Freedom of Choice

 Kicking off this top 10 Devo Songs list is the title track from the band’s third album released in 1980.
 A song that lyrically deals with the concept of free will, when Devo released the song as a single they cleverly used their quirky sense of humor to have no defined A or B side, instead instructing the listener to use their “freedom of choice” to decide which side the song was on.
 Upon its release, it charted at number eight in the US Hot Club Dance songs.

 # 9 – Jerkin Back n Forth